 Selecting the proper site for a meteorological station is as important as selecting the proper sensor for a particular application.
 Thus, placement of the station and of the sensors should be given first consideration.
 All meteorological measurements are affected by the surface type and roughness, the soil moisture, the regional topography, and obstacles nearby.
+The measurement of meteorological variables in forests is comparatively complex due to the three-dimensional structure of stands and the dynamics of growth during the rotation period.
+Therefore, meteorological measurements in forest stands should take into account both horizontal and vertical heterogeneity (Goldberg et al 2012).
+All mandatory meteorological variables should be measured on towers or on open fields to characterize the weather conditions that affect the canopy directly.
 Data from existing neighbouring meteorological stations may be used for the Level II purpose, provided that they are representative for the site.
 However, to better represent the specific climatic conditions of forested areas and to avoid errors due to the large spatial variability of meteorological data, the following criteria apply:

-- It is recommended to carry out the meteorological monitoring inside the forest area concerned. - The area where meteorological measurements are conducted should be free from obstacles such as trees, and steep slopes: ideally the meteorological monitoring at the Level II plots is located in an open field area or a clearing of the forest close to the plot. - The maximum distance to a monitoring plot should not exceed 2000 metres. - In addition, altitude and exposure should be as comparable as possible to the forest monitoring plot
+- It is recommended to carry out the meteorological monitoring inside the forest area concerned. - The area where meteorological measurements are conducted should be free from obstacles such as trees, and steep slopes: ideally the meteorological monitoring at the Level II plots is located in an open field area or a clearing of the forest close to the plot. - The maximum distance to a monitoring plot should not exceed 2000 metres. - In addition, altitude and exposure should be as comparable as possible to the forest monitoring plot important for solar radiation, wind speed, stand precipitation and soil moisture (Goldberg et al 2012).